dhasmanaAkriti/ai-prrojects/README.md

 Project 3 : This can solve the 8-star puzzle using the A* traversal algorithm.
 The same program can be used for for any puzzle of the size n^2 - 1.
 The steps and intermediate stages are printed out when the puzzle is solved.This AI was built using Python 3.8.1

+Project 4: This code uses minimax adversial search algorithm with alpha beta pruning and a static evaluator to play the Hawaiin Checkers game of Konane.
+It uses thet static evaluator to return the value for every stage of the board.
+This search algorithm was built using Python 3.8.1